michellab/BioSimSpace/demo/README.md

 $HOME/sire.app/bin/jupyter-nbextension enable fileupload --py --sys-prefix
 ```

-Finally, we need to clean any existing Jupyter configuration folders, which
+Finally, you may need to clean any existing Jupyter configuration folders, which
-may be present if you already have Jupyter installed on your machine, i.e.
+will likely be present if you already have Jupyter installed on your machine, i.e.
 installed outside of your `sire.app`.
 For simplicity we'll delete these files,
 although you may want to back them up: